Relation between the keV-MeV and TeV emission of GRB 221009A and its implications: Acknowledgments

 \section{Acknowledgments}

+We appreciate the reviewer for helpful comments and suggestions which improved this work.
 We thank the support from the National Key R\&D Program of China (Grant No. 2021YFA0718500), the National Natural Science Foundation of China (Grant No. 12273042, U1931201, 12333007 and 12027803, and the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB0550300, XDA30050000).
 The GECAM (Huairou-1) mission is supported by the Strategic Priority Research Program on Space Science of the Chinese Academy of Sciences (XDA15360000).
 S.-X.Y. acknowledges support from the Chinese Academy of Sciences (grant Nos.
 E329A3M1 and E3545KU2).
 We thank Hao Zhou, Zhiguo Yao, Huicai Li, Zhen Cao for valuable discussion.
 We appreciate the GECAM and LHAASO teams for their help.